dgilland/pushjack/docs/api.rst

 Exceptions
 ++++++++++

 The :class:`.APNSServerError` class of exceptions represent error responses from APNS.
 These exceptions will contain attributes for ``code``, ``description``, and ``identifier``.
 The ``identifier`` attribute is the list index of the token that failed.
 However, none of these exceptions will be raised directly.
-Instead, APNS server errors are collected and packaged into a :class:`.APNSSendError` object and raised during :func:`pushjack.apns.send`.
-This exception object provides a list of the raw exceptions as well as a mapping of the actual token and its associated error.
+Instead, APNS server errors are collected and packaged into a :class:`.APNSResponse` object and returned by :meth:`.APNSClient.send`.
+This object provides a list of the raw exceptions as well as a mapping of the actual token and its associated error.

 Below is a listing of APNS Server exceptions: